clojurewerkz/monger.docs/articles/integration.md

 MongoDB, is semantically very similar to JSON, MongoDB drivers do not typically provide serialization to JSON and JSON serialization libraries typically do not support MongoDB data types.

-Monger provides a convenient feature for `clojure.data.json`, a pretty popular modern JSON serialization library for Clojure.
-The way it works is Monger will extend [clojure.data.json](https://github.com/clojure/data.json) serialization protocol to MongoDB Java driver data types: `org.bson.types.ObjectId` and `com.mongodb.DBObject` if you opt-in for it.
+Monger provides a convenient feature for Cheshire, a pretty popular modern JSON serialization library for Clojure.
+The way it works is Monger will add custom serializes for MongoDB Java driver data types: `org.bson.types.ObjectId` and `com.mongodb.DBObject` if you opt-in for it.
-To use it, you need to add `clojure.data.json` dependency to your project, for example (with Leiningen)
+To use it, you need to add Chshire dependency to your project, for example (with Leiningen)

 {% gist 2f465e2e9c71ac9aaaef %}

 and then require `monger.json` namespace like so:

 {% gist 5f03c5acaa0b39cf7a09 %}

 when loaded, code in that namespace will extend necessary protocols and that's it.
-Then you can pass documents that contain object ids in them to JSON serialization functions of `clojure.data.json` and everything will just work.
+Then you can pass documents that contain object ids in them to JSON serialization functions from `cheshire.custom` and everything will just work.

-This feature is optional: Monger does not depend on `clojure.data.json` and won't add unused dependencies to your project.
+This feature is optional: Monger does not depend on `Cheshire` or `clojure.data.json` and won't add unused dependencies to your project.

+#### clojure.data.json Version Compatibility

+Monger only works with `clojure.data.json` version `0.1.x`, as `0.2.0` completely breaks public API and supporting both versions will require more time to investigate.